borisdev/research/art-of-building-software.md

   benefit of avoiding the XY problem and making a Rube Goldeberg machine -- this will be hard without circumventing the conventional hierarchy that instills fear to keep the perception of execution speeds high.

+# Raymond's lessons

+Raymond's lessons for creating good open source software[[edit](https://en.wikipedia.org/w/index.php?title=The_Cathedral_and_the_Bazaar&action=edit&section=2 "Edit section: Lessons for creating good open source software")]

+1. Every good work of software starts by scratching a developer's personal itch.
+2. If you have the right attitude, interesting problems will find you.
+3. Often, the most striking and innovative solutions come from realizing that your concept of the problem was wrong.
+4. To solve an interesting problem, start by finding a problem that is interesting to you.

+_**The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary**_ (abbreviated _**CatB**_) is an essay, and later a book, by [Eric S. Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond "Eric S. Raymond") on [software engineering](https://en.wikipedia.org/wiki/Software_engineering "Software engineering") methods